Dabo Swinney: 2019 season

 Swinney's 2019 Tigers picked up where the previous year's team left off, running the table, including wins over Southeastern Conference opponents Texas A&M and South Carolina.
-The one close call came in Week Five, a 21–20 road win over Mack Brown’s North Carolina Tar Heels.
+The one close call came in Clemson's fifth game, a 21–20 road win over Mack Brown's North Carolina Tar Heels.
 They won their final seven regular season games by an average scoring margin of 41.7 points, and their streak of six straight wins by 35 points or more is the longest such streak of the modern era.
 The 2019 Tigers held all twelve of their regular season opponents under 300 yards of total offense, and they finished the season allowing the fewest points (10.6) and yards (244.7) per game in the country.
 Swinney won his fifth straight ACC Championship (and sixth overall) with a dismantling of Virginia in the championship game (although they were unable to hold Virginia under 300 yards of total offense [387]).
 The 62–17 final score brought the above-mentioned streak to seven.
 On December 8, 2019, Clemson was named the No. 3 seed in the College Football Playoff and slated to meet No. 2-seed Ohio State in the College Football Playoff Semifinal at the Fiesta Bowl.
 They defeated the Buckeyes, 29–23, to advance to the College Football Playoff National Championship on January 13, 2020.
 They lost the national title game to the LSU Tigers by a score of 42–25.
+LSU's victory snapped a 29-game winning streak for Clemson.
+The streak was tied for the longest in ACC history.

 2020 season

 The 2020 Tigers played a shortened schedule due to the COVID-19 pandemic.
-The Tigers finished the regular season with a 9–1 record with the only loss coming to Notre Dame on the road in double overtime.
-The Tigers avenged that loss, beating Notre Dame in the ACC Championship Game 34–10 to secure a sixth straight conference crown and a tenth win for a tenth straight season.
+The Tigers opened the 2020 season as the top-ranked team in the nation in the AP Poll and Coaches Poll.
+The Tigers started the season with a 7–0 record.
+On November 7, Clemson lost to #4 Notre Dame on the road in double overtime without Trevor Lawrence, who missed the game due to COVID-19 protocols.
+Following the loss, Clemson won their last two games to finish 9–1.
+The Tigers avenged their earlier loss, beating Notre Dame in the ACC Championship Game 34–10 to secure a sixth straight conference crown and a tenth win for a tenth straight season.
 The season ended with a loss in the 2021 Sugar Bowl, the College Football Playoff Semifinal, to the Ohio State by a score of 49–28.